nathanielSerrano/bulldog/README.md

 However, if the player rolls a 6, the player loses their score for that turn.
 The game ends when any player's score is greater than or equal to the winning score, which is 104 points by default.

 ## Navigating the Repository
- * The `Bulldog Writeups` directory contains files in .pdf format that possess lab books and reflections on different Bulldog Assignments and updates.
+ * The `Bulldog Writeups/` directory contains files in .pdf format that possess lab books and reflections on different Bulldog Assignments and updates.
- * The `src` directory contains two subdirectories:
+ * The `src/` directory contains two subdirectories:
-   * `Bulldog`
+   * `Bulldog/`
      * An early implementation of the Bulldog game without the use of AI tools.
 No updates were made to this version after its initial creation.
-   * `Bulldog with AI`
+   * `Bulldog with AI/`
      * The final release of Bulldog, created with the assistance of AI tools.
 This form of Bulldog offers ways to play it through a GUI made in Java's Swing or the CLI.

 ## How to Run